-Inside a client system, EtherDrive blade devices are named by a system specific shelf and slot naming scheme.
-On the SR appliance, local disks are addressed as <shelf>.<slot>, where the shelf address is assigned by the administrator.
-For example, if the shelf address were set to 0 the first ten disks would be addressed as $0.0, 0.1, \dots 0.9$.
+Each SR appliance must be given a shelf address with the shelf command.
+Local disks are addressed as <shelf>.<slot>, where the slot address is the physical disk slot in the chassis.
+For example, if the shelf address were set to 0 the first ten disks would be addressed as 0.0, 0.1, ...
+0.9.